Yuck! Printer ink on your hands…your clothes…your fabric! Noooooo!

 Removing Printer Ink from Clothes – Supplies You Need:

 - Denatured alcohol or methylated spirit (available at most hardware stores)

 - Soapy water – optional

 - Treat the stain immediately.
-Ink stains are very difficult to remove once they’ve set in.
+Ink stains on clothes are very difficult to remove once they’ve set in.

 - Check the laundry tag.
 If the ink-stained garment is washable, proceed to step three.
 If not, you’re heading to the dry cleaner.